pcdb-maker/pcdb-maker/README.md

 Figma, Adobe, Blender, Unity.
 ### I’m currently working on:
 Datonator: a web application calandar intergation using React that can track and manage your online subscriptions. <br>
-Japanweb: A project aiming to make Japanese websites more accesable inline with web 3.0 statndards.<br>
+Japanweb: A project aiming to make Japanese websites more accesable inline with web 3.0 standards.<br>
 ### Apps I’ve made:
 [A full HR CRM using refine](https://crm-react-app-refine.vercel.app) <br>
 [An API driven car rental application](https://new-car-api.vercel.app/) <br>